GeminiCCCC/Algorithm/Sorting/README.md

   return partition(nums)
 ```

-**2. every time when asks you to find a pair or triplet whos sum satifies a condition, always try to sort the list and then use two pointer to solve it**
+##3. every time when asks you to find a pair or triplet whose sum satifies a condition, always try to sort the list and then use two pointer to solve it

 259 - https://leetcode.com/problems/3sum-smaller/